 A protective order has been issued against the non-signing parent as provided under Chapter 85 of the Texas Family Code or under a similar law of another state for committing an act of family violence (as defined by Section 71.004 of the Texas Family Code) against the parent who signed the agreement or any child of the parent who signed the agreement; or 2.
-The non-signing parent has been convicted of any of the following criminal offenses against the parent who signed the agreement or any child of the parent who signed the agreement; o any offense under Title 5 of the Texas Penal Code (including murder, homicide, kidnapping, assault and sexual assault); or o any other criminal offense in Texas or any other state if the offense involves a violent act or prohibited sexual conduct.
-This authorization agreement (select one of the following two): Expires on this date: Is valid until revoked in writing by either party In addition, check here if you want the agreement to continue in effect after your death or during any period of incapacity.
+The non-signing parent has been convicted of any of the following criminal offenses against the parent who signed the agreement or any child of the parent who signed the agreement: any offense under Title 5 of the Texas Penal Code (including murder, homicide, kidnapping, assault and sexual assault); or any other criminal offense in Texas or any other state if the offense involves a violent act or prohibited sexual conduct.
+This authorization agreement (select one of the following two): Expires on this date: OR Is valid until revoked in writing by either party In addition, check here if you want the agreement to continue in effect after your death or during any period of incapacity.
 Execution of a subsequent authorization agreement does not by itself supersede, invalidate, or terminate a prior authorization agreement.
 By signing below, parent and the relative or voluntary caregiver acknowledge that they have each read this authorization agreement carefully, are entering into the authorization agreement voluntarily, and have read and understand all of the Warnings and Disclosures included in this authorization agreement.
-PARENT Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFORE ME on this day of , 20 Notary Public in and for the State of TEXAS PARENT Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFDRE ME on this day of , 20 Notary Public in and for the State of TEXAS RELATIVE OR VDLUNTARY CAREGIVER Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFDRE ME on this day of , 20

-Notary Public in and for the State of TEXAS
+PARENT Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFORE ME on this day of, 20, Notary Public in and for the State of TEXAS PARENT Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFDRE ME on this day of, 20 Notary Dublic in and for the State of TEV AQ Notary Public in and for the State of TEXAS RELATIVE OR VDLUNTARY CAREGIVER Printed name: SUBSCRIBED AND ACKNOWLEDGED BEFDRE ME on this day of, 20 Notony Bublic in and for the Olate of TOVAO Notary Public in and for the State of TEXAS